A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Algorithm

 \subsubsection{Algorithm}

-Algorithm (\ref{alg.pseudocode}) was implemented in C++ using the OpenMP API that supports multithreading with a shared memory.
-For convenience of the user, the algorithm was wrapped in an R-package as extension for the R statistical computing software, together with some extensions such as $k$-fold cross-validation and a Gibbs sampler to draw samples from the pairwise joint MRF distribution.
+Algorithm \ref{alg.pseudocode} was implemented in C++ using the OpenMP API that supports multithreading with a shared memory.
+For convenience of the user, the algorithm was wrapped in an R-package as extension for the R statistical computing software, together with some extensions such as $k$-fold cross-validation and a Gibbs sampler to draw samples from the pairwise MRF distribution.
 The package will be made publicly available on GitHub.
-The boundary constraints on the parameter space (e.g. Table (\ref{table.parameterConstr}) for the GLM family) are implemented using an additional convex and twice-differentiable penalty whenever one of the boundary constraints is violated.
+The boundary constraints on the parameter space (e.g. those that ensure well-definedness for the GLM family) are implemented using an additional convex and twice-differentiable penalty whenever one of the boundary constraints is violated.